day8/re-frame/README.md

 Our `delete-handler` example above is trivial, but as an application grows more features, the logic in many handlers will become more complicated, and they will have to query BOTH the current state of the app AND the arriving event vector to determine what action to take.

+If the app is in logical State A, and event X arrives, then the handler will move the app to logical state B (by changing values in `app-db`).

+Sound like anything you learned in those [Theory Of Computation](https://www.youtube.com/watch?v=Pt6GBVIifZA) lectures?

-At that point, we're implementing a [Finite State Machine](http://en.wikipedia.org/wiki/Finite-state_machine):
+That's right - as an app becomes more complex, the handlers are liekly to be  collectively implementing a [Finite State Machine](http://en.wikipedia.org/wiki/Finite-state_machine):
    - your app is in a certain logical state (defined by the current values in `app-db`)
    - the arriving event vector represents a `trigger`.
-   - the event handler implements "a transition" subject to BOTH the current logical state and the arriving trigger.
+   - the event handler implements "a transition", subject to BOTH the current logical state and the arriving trigger.
    - after the handler has run, the transition may have moved the app into a new logical state.
    - Repeat.

-Not every GUI has lots of logical `states`, but many do, and if you are implementing one of them, then formally recognising it and using a technque like [statecharts](http://www.amazon.com/Constructing-User-Interface-Statecharts-Horrocks/dp/0201342782) will help greatly in getting a clean design.
+Not every app has lots of logical `states`, but many do, and if you are implementing one of them, then formally recognising it and using a technque like [statecharts](http://www.amazon.com/Constructing-User-Interface-Statecharts-Horrocks/dp/0201342782) will help greatly in getting a clean design and a nice datamodel.

-The beauty of re-frame from a FSM point of view is that re-frame stores all its data in one place - unlike OO systems where the data is distributed (and synchronized) across many objects.
+The beauty of re-frame from a FSM point of view is that all the data is in one place - unlike OO systems where the data is distributed (and synchronized) across many objects.
 So implementing your control logic as a FSM is possible and natural in re-frame, whereas it is often difficult and contrived to do so in other kinds of architecture.

+### As A reduce

+So here's another way of thinking about what re-frame does - another mental model.

+For a moment, imagine all the events ever dispatched by a certain running  app as being in a collection.
+When the app stated, the user clicked on button X so the first item in the collection is the event generated by that button, and then the user moved the slider, so the associated event is the next item in the collection, and so on and so on.

+At any point in time, the value in `app-db` is the result of performing a `reduce` over the initial app state and the entire `collection` of events dispatched in the app up until that time.
+The combining function for this reduce is the set of handlers.

+Its almost like `app-db` is the place where this `reduce` puts the running total.

+### Everything Is A Materialised View

+Have you watched that StrangeLoop presentation yet?
+I hope so.
+Database as a stream, right?

+It is almost as if `app-db` is a materiased view, produced by some initial state and a stream of incoming events.
+Like a "replica node" being sent change after change by the "leader" in a database cluster.
+Syncing itself with this mysterious leader, and indoing so being

+Except of course, this `app-db` is itself regarded as  entire "view" flow from `app-db` to components, etc, reaseries accepting a stream of events

 ### Talking To A Server